Howdju/howdju/howdju-service-common/docs/API v2.md

 POST      /annotate-sources
 ```

-Returns either URL evaluations or anchored statements for that source.
+Returns either URL evaluations or anchored propositions for that source.
 Shows
-statements whose anchors can't be attached.  informs API about anchor attachment
+propositions whose anchors can't be attached.  informs API about anchor attachment
 failures

 ```